-Penn spinning reels have a reputation of being robust workhorses, and they offer a blend of traditional design concepts while incorporating modern technologies.
+Penn spinning reels have a reputation for being robust workhorses, and they offer a blend of traditional design concepts while incorporating modern technology.
 But does this make them a good option for you?

 Here we take a look at the best Penn spinning reels, to give you an idea of what models they currently have available, and what exactly you get for your money.

 Here are the best Penn Spinning Reels

 |Penn Slammer III Spinning Reel||Smooth, tough and powerful reel|

 |Penn Conflict II Spinning Reel||Range includes the long cast version|

 |Penn Fierce III Spinning Reel||Range includes the live liner version|

 |Penn Spinfisher VI Spinning Reel||Range includes live liner, long cast, and bail-less versions|